Angell’s Cut

 Museum

 The , founded in 1961, is a part of in , US.
-Named after benefactors Edward and Bertha Rose, it offers temporary exhibitions, and it displays and houses works of art from its permanent collection of 9,000 objects.
+Named after founding benefactors Edward and Bertha Rose, it offers temporary exhibitions, and it displays and houses works of art from its permanent collection of 9,000 objects.

 Places in the Area

-Nearby places include Newton and Waltham.
+Nearby places include Waltham and Weston.

 Photo: Wikimedia, CC0.